Anurag-code107/RecipeHub-Frontend/README.md

 - **Recipe Display**: Users can view recipes created by them or other users.
 - **Recipe Management**: Authenticated users can create, update, and delete recipes.
+- **Recipe Detail Dialog**: Users can click on a recipe to view detailed information in a modal dialog.
+This includes the recipe's title, image, description, ingredients, and step-by-step instructions.
 - **Like Recipes**: Users can like recipes to show appreciation.
 - **User Authentication**: Users can register, log in, and authenticate using JWT.
 - **Responsive UI**: The application is fully responsive and designed for both desktop and mobile devices.